RAXR-Capstone/project_danger_zone/README.md

 Ho: Vehicle year and whether an injury is reported is independent.\
 Ha: Vehicle year and whether an injury is reported is not independent.

+Ho: Vehicle type and whether an injury is reported is independent.\
+Ha: Vehicle type and whether an injury is reported is not independent.

 Ho: An accident caused by intoxication and whether an injury is reported is independent.\
 Ha: An accident caused by intoxication and whether an injury is reported is not independent.

 Ho: Weather, at the time of an accident, do not affect whether an injury is reported.\
 Ha: Weather, at the time of an accident, does affect whether an injury is reported.

-Ho: Number of occupants in the vehicle does not affect whether an injurt is reported.\
-Ha: Number of occupants in the vehicle does affect whether an injurt is reported.

 Ho: Number of occupants in the vehicle does not affect whether an injurt is reported.\
 Ha: Number of occupants in the vehicle does affect whether an injurt is reported.